 Provides satellite antenna pointing angles with 3 decimal point accuracy.
 Allows accurate calibration of antenna tracking systems.
 Based on Intelsat Earth Station Standard (IESS) 412.

-Extended Time, Date, Calendar and Astronomical routines for the HP48G(X) and HP49G(+).
+Extended Time, Date, Calendar and Astronomical routines for the HP 48G(X) and 49G(+).
 Part of these routines are ported from the invaluable HP-41C CALENDARS Users' Library Solutions.
-The astromical routines include calculation of times of sunrise, transit and sunset, moon phases, and seasons.
+The astronomical routines include calculation of times of sunrise, transit and sunset, moon phases, and seasons.

-Calendar Time and Astronomical routines for the HP49G(+).
+Calendar time and astronomical routines for the HP 49G(+).
 Part of these routines are ported from the invaluable HP-41C CALENDARS Users' Library Solutions.
 The astronomical routines include calculation of times of sunrise, transit and sunset, moon phases, and seasons.
 Version 2 is more user friendly than version 1.1 in that INFORM and INPUT forms and a CHOOSE box have been written for the most important conversions.
 In version 2.1 user input is further improved.
-The seperate subroutines have been maintained for those who want to use them for their own calculations.
+The separate subroutines have been maintained for those who want to use them for their own calculations.